Youseii/Docker-Monitoring/README.md

 After that go back to Jenkins, you need to confirm in the System part, that Prometheus appear, if in the path there is _'\prometheus'_ so everything is good.

-Create a simple pipeline with a Hello-world script to build for testing purpose in Grafana.
+Create a simple pipeline with a Hello-world script to build for testing purpose.

 ### Prometheus

-In Prometheus, you just have to check if the target is up, you can see that in '_status_' and '_targets_'
+In Prometheus, you just have to check if the target is up, you can see that in '_status_' and '_targets_'.

 ### Grafana